The Financial Assistance Scheme phone lines will be closed for maintenance on Wednesday 26 February 2025.

 An authorised representative must agree to:

-• respect any cultural considerations that apply to the applicant
+• respect any cultural considerations that apply to you

 • communicate with FAS on important things to progress an application

-• notify FAS of any changes to the applicant’s circumstances that may impact the application
+• notify FAS of any changes to your circumstances that may impact the application

 • stop being an authorised representative and disclose to FAS if they are, or are likely to be, subject to criminal and/or civil family violence matter(s)

-• support and keep the applicant updated as they go through the application process.
+• support and keep you updated as you go through the application process.

 An authorised representative must have access to the internet and be able to send and receive online communication, including emails.

-They must be able to spend the time and effort to help an applicant fill out their application.
+They must be able to spend the time and effort to help you fill out your application.

 Nominating an authorised representative